 Still speculating, I considered that some of the unknown links to the Henderson clan may actually be through the father of Jynona Norwood’s son Eddie.
 In a news article covering the 10-year anniversary of the Jonestown tragedy, Eddie’s father is mentioned as a member of Peoples Temple, although the story does not indicate the man’s name or his fate.
 Thus, I do not know whether Eddie’s father died at Jonestown or whether he had family members who perished there.
 If so, those lives lost might be included in the Norwood 27.
 But without further information, I am at another brick wall.

 I now suspect that the Norwood 27 is a bit of a misnomer.
 I do not question that 27 people who were loved by Fred Lewis and Jynona Norwood died in Jonestown.
 I merely think that they were not all blood relations.
 In reviewing Dr. Norwood’s own website, I believe I have found confirmation of this.
-In her invitation to her 2012 memorial service at Evergreen Cemetery, she writes:
+On page 3 of her invitation to her 2012 memorial service at Evergreen Cemetery, she writes:

 Twenty-seven (27) of our relatives died in Jonestown… including my beloved mother, Fairy Lee Norwood, 17 cousins under the age of 18, with the youngest one aged 3-months old.
 With the remaining loved ones being an aunt, seniors, and a host of friends.
 What anguish for our family; my mother, grandmother, aunt, uncle, and almost 17 minor cousins are buried at Evergreen.

 Dr. Norwood’s own suggestion here that the number includes “a host of friends” would mean the long-accepted description of “27 relatives” lost in Jonestown is an unfortunate misrepresentation.